Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

         --gen_discriminator=AdamW \
         --gen_discriminator.lr=0.0001

-You can also use pass the class path directly, for example, if the optimizer hasn't been registered to the ``OPTIMIZER_REGISTRY``:
+You can also pass the class path directly, for example, if the optimizer hasn't been registered to the ``OPTIMIZER_REGISTRY``:

 .. code-block:: bash